Sinterklaas for expats: all the Dutch you need to make it through the holiday season

 Chocolade krijtjes are chocolate cigarettes.

-Yup, this is what Zwarte Piet or your parents gave you when you were too young for real cigarettes, but you needed a fix.
-You could say that these sweets allowed many generations of Dutch people to link that lovely feeling of fake chocolate to that other feeling that gives you death. 🍫
+You could say that these sweets allowed many generations of Dutch people to link that lovely feeling of fake chocolate to that other feeling that often causes death. 🍫

 Pepernoten vs Kruidnoten

-When Moses came down that small Dutch mountain, he gave the Dutch two holy points of discussion: Zwarte Piet and his colour (almost there) and the great debate of whether pepernoten in the shops in August is a national outrage or an accepted form of making a living for a shopkeeper.
+When Moses came down that small Dutch mountain, he gave the Dutch two holy points of discussion: Zwarte Piet and his colour (almost there) and the great debate of whether pepernoten in the shops in August is a national outrage or an accepted form of making a living for the shopkeeper.

 To get a true (and slightly simple-minded) Dutchie really riled up, you can also just carelessly say pepernoten when you really want to stuff your mouth with kruidnoten.
 So let’s get this one right once and for all: